Dynamics at the Boundary of Game Theory and Distributed Computing: Related Work

-{\bf Game-theoretic work on asynchronous environments.} Some game-theoretic work on repeated games considers ``asynchronous moves''\footnote{Often, the term asynchrony merely indicates that players are not all activated at each time step, and thus is used to describe environments where only one player is activated at a time (``alternating moves''), or where there is a probability distribution that determines who is activated when.} (see~\citep{LM97,Y04}, among others, and references therein).
-Such work does not explore the behavior of dynamics, but has other research goals (e.g., characterizing equilibria, establishing folk theorems).
+{\bf Game-theoretic work on asynchronous environments.} Some game-theoretic work on repeated games considers ``asynchronous moves.''
+Often, as in \cite{marden2012revisiting}, this asynchrony merely indicates that players are not all activated at each time step, and thus is used to describe environments where only one player is activated at a time (``alternating moves''), or where there is a probability distribution that determines which player(s) are activated at each timestep.
+Other work does not explore the behavior of dynamics, but has other research goals (e.g., characterizing equilibria, establishing folk theorems); see \cite{LM97,Y04}, among others, and references therein.
 To the best of our knowledge, we are the first to study the effects of asynchrony (in the broad distributed computing sense) on the convergence of \emph{game dynamics} to equilibria.

 {\bf Fault-tolerant computation.} We use ideas and techniques from work in distributed computing on protocol termination in asynchronous computational environments where nodes and communication channels are possibly faulty.
-Protocol termination in such environments, initially motivated by multi-processor computer architectures, has been extensively studied in the past three decades~\citep{FLP85,BenOr86,DDS87,BG93,HS99,SZ00}, as nicely surveyed in~\citep{Lyn89,FR03}.
-Fischer, Lynch and Paterson~\citeyearpar{FLP85} showed, in a landmark paper, that a broad class of failure-resilient consensus protocols cannot provably terminate.
+Protocol termination in such environments, initially motivated by multi-processor computer architectures, has been extensively studied in the past three decades~\cite{FLP85,BenOr86,DDS87,BG93,HS99,SZ00}, as nicely surveyed in~\cite{Lyn89,FR03}.
+Fischer, Lynch and Paterson~\cite{FLP85} showed, in a landmark paper, that a broad class of failure-resilient consensus protocols cannot provably terminate.
 Intuitively, the risk of protocol non-termination in that work stems from the possibility of failures; a computational node cannot tell whether another node is silent due to a failure or is simply taking a long time to react.
 Our non-convergence result, by contrast, applies to failure-free environments.
-In game-theoretic work that incorporated fault tolerance concepts, \citet{adgh06podc} studied equilibria that are robust to defection and collusion.
+In game-theoretic work that incorporated fault tolerance concepts, Abraham et al.~\cite{adgh06podc} studied equilibria that are robust to defection and collusion.